 Kindergarten at Westminster provides students with a strong introduction to language through literature, print awareness, phonemic awareness, systematic phonics instruction, blending, and fluency in reading.
 High frequency words and predictable/decodable books are used for initial reading experiences.

 Children experience spoken language through large group, small group and individual activities.
 These activities are designed to promote discussion and listening skills.
-Written language is experienced through dictation and daily writing in journals.
+Written language is experienced through dictation and daily creative writing.

 The kindergartners develop an understanding of abstract concepts in a concrete manner.
 Through the use of manipulatives, students learn the concepts of graphing, patterns, number concepts to 100, money, measurement, beginning addition and subtraction, time, basic geometry, and problem solving.